-The needs of the library have priority.
-The meeting room will be available to others on a first come first served basis.
-The Meeting room will be made available to businesses and private individuals for the fee of \$5.00 an hour.
-Not for profit groups and government agencies wishing to use the meeting room for public meetings or programs will not be charged a fee for the use of the room.
-The room may only be booked up to 3 months in advance; this includes groups wishing to use the room on a regular basis.
+Persons attending the meetings are subject to all library regulations and policies.
+First priority for use of the meeting rooms will be given to library-produced or library-sponsored programs.
+The right to revoke permission to use a meeting room is reserved if the room is needed for library purposes.
+The meeting room will be made available to businesses and private individuals for the fee of \$5.00 an hour.
+Not-for-profit groups and government agencies utilizing the meeting room for public meetings or programs will not be charged a fee.
+The room may only be booked up to 3 months in advance; this includes groups scheduling use of the room on a regular basis.